UTEP-CS-1/website/staging_labs/10/spec.md

 - Correctly following the instructions and completing the code accordingly.
 - Variables should be given descriptive names.
 Variable names should be written in camel case (all letters lowercase except the first letter of each word besides the first word), whichIsLikeThis.
 - Comments are used to label sections and keep your code organized.
+- The required test cases are added to the main method.

 {: .warning }
 > The following are not allowed: